 An employee survey by Quintop means customization.
 During the project, we have had a close collaboration with the customer.
 In consultation with a workgroup, 4 themes have been defined:

 - Personal and organizational development

 - Engagement and involvement

 Thereafter, the middle management of Noordhoff was asked what they would like to know from their team members.
-The combination of open and closed, but also science-based and organization-specific questions, ensured that the final set of questions matched well with the wishes of the workgroup.
+The combination of open and closed, but also science based and organization specific questions, ensured that the final set of questions matched well with the wishes of the workgroup.
 By using an easily accessible online tool, as many thresholds as possible were removed for the respondents.

-It is not only important that the right questions are asked in an employee survey, but also ensuring anonymity is crucial.
+It is not only important that the right questions are asked in an employee survey, ensuring anonymity is crucial.
 This started immediately in the first phase of designing the research.
 An example of this is the determination of group sizes.
 In an early stage, we thought about how groups should be categorized, and the minimum number of respondents per group required for reporting.
-It is crucial to find a balance here: the more specific groups are identified, the better managers will be able to identify opportunities for improvement, but it should not be at the expense of anonymity.
+It is crucial to find a balance here: the more specific groups are identified, the better managers will be able to identify opportunities for improvement, but it should not come at the expense of anonymity.

 From experience we know that in practice there is often a focus on the points for improvement of such studies, while hardly any attention is paid to the things that are going great already.
 Yet, these points also play an important role in the daily experience of employees.
 Maintaining and expanding positive points is at least as important as dealing with issues that require improvement.
 To facilitate such a dialogue, we have developed a toolkit for managers.
 Among other things, this consisted of working methods and in-depth questions and served as a guideline for many managers to facilitate the discussion in their teams.

 At the moment, the follow-up of the research is in full swing and together with a satisfied customer we look back on another successful project.
 Are you curious about the possibilities for such a project within your organization?
 We would love to hear it!